Title | Mathematics Interventions for Children with Special Needs

 - Interventions focused on basic skills were the most effective (that is, they showed the highest effect sizes).

-- In studies concerned with problem solving, interventions for students with mild mental retardation were more effective than those for students with learning disabilities, because students with mild mental retardation often received intensive training focused on basic skills across an extended period of time.
+- In studies concerned with problem solving, interventions for students with mild intellectual disability were more effective than those for students with learning disabilities, because students with mild intellectual disability often received intensive training focused on basic skills across an extended period of time.

 - Perhaps surprisingly, interventions implemented over a longer time period were not as effective as those of shorter duration, especially for interventions focused on preparatory tasks (e.g., number sense, counting skills).
 Overall, self-instruction was most effective.
 However, direct instruction was most effective for learning basic skills.